WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

   ]
 }
 ```
-Each JSON object represents a node in the decision-tree, identified by a unique node ID.
+Each JSON object represents a node in the decision tree, identified by a unique node ID.

-The `next` key points to the following node in the workflow.
+The `next` key points to the next node in the workflow.
+The `kind` key identifies the type of node used in the flow.

 In the example above:

 - the `input` node collects user input
 - the `branch` node performs decision-tree selection based on the access type
 - the `instruction` nodes define what the AI Agent should say or do
 - the `terminal` node ends the interaction

 ---
 **Important Clarification**: